 - Special Fee:

-Course DescriptionRelates structure and function of the human visual system.
-Anatomy and physiology of the eyeball, orbit, and ocular adnexa are covered.
-Special emphasis placed on ocular terminology.
+Course DescriptionIntroduces the structure and function of the human visual system.
+Covers the anatomy and physiology of the eyeball, orbit, and ocular adnexa with an emphasis on ocular terminology.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Course Activities and Design